BenTaylorPublic/screeps/README.md

         Like another rally flag, but they wait until they're all there Once they're all there, they all renew and head to rally flag They wait again at the rally flag

-Stage 8 Laborer logic
-    Will have 15 work, and a few move
-    They only need 3 carry
-    There'll be a link for ugrading the controller Only after I get buffing going

 Marketing logic (will be at empire level)
     Price history